mpenet/flex/README.md

-**No longer maintained, use https://github.com/mpenet/flex instread**
+**No longer maintained, use https://github.com/mpenet/flux instead**

 > Hold your horses!